 The most obvious shift is in design, moving from that cylinder we've been used to for the past couple of years to a sphere instead.
 That means it's actually a little bigger than the previous Echo, as it's almost the same height, but obviously wider.

-The new Echo is a little heavier too, and that's to be expected from the larger size and additional speakers.
+The latest Echo is a little heavier too, and that's to be expected from the larger size and additional speakers.

 The overall look is similar, however, with a fabric coating, so gone is the plastic top with buttons.
 Now you have buttons integrated into the fabric on the top of the device.
 The light ring also moves from the top of the old speaker to the bottom of the new, and this is something that divides opinion - some think it looks better, some think the light ring is harder to see.

 The colours are similar - charcoal and blue for both, with the new Echo coming in white which is similar to the sandstone of the previous version.
 Both have a 3.5mm connection.